 In 1999, AFDOSS established the Mary Logan Scholarship in honor of one of our great members who served as Secretary/Treasurer for our regional affiliate for 30 years.
 Mrs. Logan, who is now retired, worked 39 years with the Tennessee Department of Agriculture.

-The scholarship in the amount of $4,500 is designed to be awarded to top students having demonstrated a desire to serve in a career of research, regulatory work, quality control, or teaching in an area related to some aspect of foods, drugs or consumer product safety.
-These student candidates should have demonstrated leadership capabilities and must have at least a 3.0 grade point average.
+This scholarship in the amount of $4,500 is designed to be awarded to top students who have demonstrated a desire to serve in a career of research, regulatory work, quality control, or teach in an area related to some aspect of foods, drugs or consumer product safety.
+Student candidates should have demonstrated leadership capabilities and must have at least a 3.0 grade point average.

 Criteria for Selection of Award Recipient